Empower vs. Betterment

 Betterment customer service is open during daytime hours including weekends.
 Email addresses are publicly available.

-Both Personal Capital and Betterment use extremely strong security to keep your money and account information safe.
+Both Empower and Betterment use extremely strong security to keep your money and account information safe.
 Betterment is a member of SIPC and all accounts are SIPC insured.
-Personal Capital accounts are held by Pershing Advisor Solutions, a Bank of New York Mellon company.
+Empower accounts are held by Pershing Advisor Solutions, a Bank of New York Mellon company.
 Pershing Advisor Solutions is a member of the SIPC and account funds are insured.

-No robo advisor is perfect for everyone, but Personal Capital and Betterment are each great for a wide number of people.
+No robo advisor is perfect for everyone, but Empower and Betterment are each great for a wide number of people.

-Personal Capital is best for people who want to invest at least $100,000 and are willing to pay a bit more in fees for access to a team of personal financial advisors.
-If you have a qualifying net worth and want more personal attention and handholding with your investment decisions, Personal Capital is the better choice.
+Empower is best for people who want to invest at least $100,000 and are willing to pay a bit more in fees for access to a team of personal financial advisors.
+If you have a qualifying net worth and want more personal attention and handholding with your investment decisions, Empower is the better choice.

 Betterment is better for anyone else.
 The low cost, easy-to-use investment systems help you get professional-quality results without having to work with a person unless you want to.
 Because the onboarding process is so easy, you can rest easy that you are invested well even if you don't work with a person or know much about investing.